-Yorkshire Museum, the Council considers that obtaining valuations for the vast majority of items and artefacts exhibited within the museum would involve a disproportionate cost in comparison to the benefits to the users of the Council's financial statements.
+Yorkshire Museum, the Council considers that obtaining valuations for most items and artefacts exhibited within the museum would involve a disproportionate cost in comparison to the benefits to the users of the Council's financial statements.
 This is because of the diverse nature of the assets held and the lack of comparable values.
 The Council does not recognise this collection of heritage assets on the Balance Sheet.
-The Council does not consider that reliable cost or valuation information can be obtained for items held as a result of archaeological investigations.
+The Council does not consider that reliable cost or valuation information can be obtained for items held because of archaeological investigations.
 The diverse nature of the assets held, the lack of comparable market values, the length of time the items have existed results in the Council not recognising these assets on the balance sheet.
 The Council does not (normally) make any purchases of archaeological items.